Click here for the home page

 hieroglyphics

 It was this choice of scripts that made it possible for modern linguists to unlock the code of ancient Egyptian writing.
 In 1799 Napoleon Bonaparte's military expedition to Egypt uncovered an inscription dedicated to King Ptolemy V, who lived in 200 B.C.; this was the famous Rosetta Stone.
 The writing on the bottom third of the stone was Greek, which was already commonly known, while hieroglyphics decorated the top and Demotic filled in the middle.
 A young Frenchman, Jean Francis Champollion, correctly guessed that the three inscriptions all carried the same message, and reasoned that the ancient Egyptian language was Coptic, the same language used in the churches of Egypt.
 He also had a clue in that Ptolemy's name had already been translated by a British scholar, and it was written in an oval, called a cartouche by the French.
-This was a writing convention that the ancient Egyptians followed from the beginning to the end of their history; for them a pharaoh's name was so special that it had to be "roped off" from the other words.
+This was a writing convention that the ancient Egyptians followed for most of their history.
+The oldest names of kings that we have were drawn inside a rectangle called a serekh, as if the Egyptians kept the name of their king in a box.
+Then in the IV dynasty, a cord laid out in an oval replaced the serekh, becoming the cartouche that was always used after that.
+For the Egyptians a king's name was so special that it had to be "roped off" from the other words.
 By applying Coptic sounds to the symbols and using the Greek translation to check his progress, Champollion eventually figured out how the ancient scribes used the enigmatic hieroglyphs, so now they are no longer a mystery.

 It took twelve years of study and practice in a scribal school to master the system of writing.
 The student was not considered literate until he had learned 700 symbols, and discipline was tough, for teachers believed that "A boy's ears are on his back."
 Yet the prize was worth the pain.
 Those who succeeded in learning how to write could always find employment; it is estimated that less than two people along a mile-long stretch of the Nile Valley at any given time could read and write.
 This was the only place in Egyptian society where upward mobility was permitted; a peasant boy who did his homework could rise to become the king's personal secretary, or even his vizier.
-An exceptional scribe might even get deified; two famous examples were the aforementioned Imhotep, and the XVIII dynasty's Amenhotep, son of Hapu.
+Two scribes of exceptional ability were even deified, the aforementioned Imhotep, and the XVIII dynasty's Amenhotep, son of Hapu.

 Scribe